 This acupressure method uses pressure points in the foot, known in Reflexology as the LV3 points.
 It’s on foot and is used to help with many problems beyond just insomnia.

-The Great Rushing, the other name for the LV3 point, is two fingers above the webbing that are between the second toe and the big toe, between the tendons.
+The Great Rushing, the other name for the LV3 point, is two fingers above the webbing that is between the second toe and the big toe, between the tendons.

 It’s on the top of the foot and responds to firm pressure that’s held for four to five seconds.
 Repeat the process for five minutes.